 Paper 3: Crime and Deviance with theory and methods

 There will be opportunities throughout the year to attend visits to enhance your employability skills.
 The Sociology department offers a trip to London to experience the Jack the Ripper tour.
 There will also be opportunities to visit Media City and to attend AQA approved workshops to fine tune academic skills.
 You will also have the opportunity to complete a one week work placement in the summer term.

-Students are expected to keep up-to-date with current affairs including, changes in policies and the news.
-Students will be expected to contribute to discussions and debates on the families, education, media and crime and deviance.
+Students are expected to keep up-to-date with current affairs including, changes in policies and the news and to be actively involved in contributing in discussions and debates on families, education, media and crime and deviance.